The family shareholder

 Are pre and post-nuptials agreements legally enforceable?

 If safeguards are adhered to, the usual advice given to parties is that they can – and should - expect to be held to the terms of any pre or post nuptial agreement entered in to on a future divorce.
+In Scotland, the situation is more marked.
+The agreements will be upheld by the courts unless they were not fair and reasonable at the time they were entered into.
+They can effectively therefore oust the jurisdiction of the court.

 Similarly, any unmarried couples living together should also consider the legal implications which flow from such a commitment.
+Again, there are differences in the way cohabitants are treated in Scotland compared to England and Wales because of the different legal systems.

-It is, however, possible to enter into a cohabitation agreement which can set out in black and white how any assets should be divided in the event that the relationship breaks down.
+It is, however, possible in both jurisdictions to enter into a cohabitation agreement which can set out in black and white how any assets should be divided in the event that the relationship breaks down.
 It can also deal with how a party wishes to provide for any children of the relationship and deal with any joint purchases.

 Provided both parties freely enter into a cohabitation agreement, it is drafted carefully with safeguarding criteria adhered to, and both parties provide financial disclosure and receive independent legal advice, there is no reason why such an agreement should not be legally binding.